seungrokj/AAI25_workshop/ws_201_Optimized_Model_Serving_with_vLLM/README.md

 # BEFORE WE BEGIN

-In this workshop, we will run three vLLM servers and compare the caracteristics of each server.
+In this workshop, we will run three different vLLM servers and compare their characteristics.

 ![WORKSHOP_DESC](./assets/LLM_ws_201.jpg)